 That’s also why Broadway has built her business around helping people learn about financial literacy and building wealth.
 “I’m dedicating my life to helping people, especially a lot of people of color that don’t have access to this information, to get access to the information because it can be the thing that changes the financial situation for generations.”

-How to Set Your Children Up for Financial Success
+How to Set Up a Stock Portfolio for a Child

 Here are three things Dominique is doing to provide for her daughter’s financial future and give her the knowledge she needs for financial success.
 And you can do the same, regardless of how little or how much money you have available right now.